gosh-sh/docs/docs/working-with-gosh/gosh-ai.md

 Then a form for sending an prompt is activated on the right.
 Enter the name of the repository that will be created after processing the request.

-You can also specify an email address (an email will be sent to it after the repository is downloaded)
+You can also specify an e-mail address (an e-mail will be sent to it after the repository is downloaded)

 ![](../images/gosh_web_GOSHAI_04.jpg)